Pradaxa Lawsuit Updates

-Pradaxa is a blood thinner (anticoagulant) medication that was sold without an approved antidote for at least five years, leading to severe bleeding and death in many people who took the drug.
+The blood thinner Pradaxa was sold without an approved antidote for at least five years, leading to severe bleeding incidents and hundreds of deaths.
 As a result, Boehringer Ingelheim – the manufacturer of Pradaxa – has faced thousands of lawsuits from patients, who filed personal injury and product liability claims against the pharmaceutical company.

-Although thousands of Pradaxa lawsuits were resolved as part of a settlement announced in 2014, individuals who have been negatively affected by the drug since then may be able to file a complaint based on their pain and suffering and additional medical expenses incurred because of the drug’s adverse effects.
+Although thousands of Pradaxa lawsuits were resolved as part of a settlement announced in 2014, individuals who have been negatively affected by the drug since then are still able to file a claim based on their pain and suffering and additional medical expenses incurred because of the drug’s adverse effects.

 In May 2014, Boehringer Ingelheim announced that it had reached a comprehensive settlement of all the Pradaxa lawsuits then filed against the company in the United States.
 According to the company’s press release, the $650 million settlement would resolve approximately 4,000 outstanding claims against the pharmaceutical manufacturer.